-The Qiblah change was a special moment in the Muslim history.
-Below you can find answers for frequently asked questions about the qiblah, the incident of the qiblah change and the Ka`bah.
+The Qibla change was a special moment in the Muslim history.
+Below you can find answers for frequently asked questions about the Kabah, Qibla and the incident of the Qibla change.

-Facing the qiblah is one of the basic requirements of performing salah which is one of the five pillars of Islam.
-Besides, the very act of facing the qiblah and the qiblah itself (the Ka`bah) has spiritual indications and bearings on Muslims.
+Facing the Qibla is one of the basic requirements of performing salah which is one of the five pillars of Islam.
+Besides, the very act of facing the Qibla and the Qibla itself (the Kabah) has spiritual indications and bearings on Muslims.

-The first qiblah that Muslims faced in their prayers was Al-Aqsa Mosque.
+The first Qibla that Muslims faced in their prayers was Al-Aqsa Mosque.

-What is the story of changing the qiblah?
+What is the story of changing the Qibla?

 That was impossible, however, in Madinah because Madinah is located in the north of Makkah and south of Jerusalem.

-In the meantime, the Prophet (peace and blessings be upon him) used to look up to heaven waiting eagerly for a command to face the Ka`bah.
-Finally, after about 16 months in Madinah, Allah commanded Muslims to face the K`bah in their prayer.
+In the meantime, the Prophet (peace and blessings be upon him) used to look up to heaven waiting eagerly for a command to face the Kabah.